craigmaslowski/cupboard/Readme.md

 # Cupboard

-Cupboard is a post build tool for making it easy to manage client side templates during the development process, yet easily have them available in JavaScript.
-It lets you manage your client side templates as individual files, then builds a JavaScript file that can be used on the client side.
+Cupboard is a post build tool for making it simple to manage client side templates during the development process, yet still easily have them available in JavaScript.
+Manage your client side templates as individual files, then use Cupboard to generate a JavaScript file that can be used in your client side scripts.

 Imagine the following directory structure with each html file containing an individual template.